shahnawaz-hussaink/Project-Restaurant/README.md

-# This is simple project made my "Shahnawaz Hussain".
+# This is simple project made by Shahnawaz Hussain.